 What made it more of a torture was a short section of off-motorway just west of Zurich that the bus drivers chose because it lead more directly to our next caching stop.
 The section in question runs around and through the small town of Hinwil, which is the home of the Sauber F1 Team.
 It was also the home of far too many roadworks.
 We came to a crossroads and after exhausting all three options (and seeing most of the town on the way) we eventually managed to escape the town by driving back the way we’d come.
 We must have wasted 30 minutes there, 30 minutes that we really didn’t have, if we’re being honest.

 Our next caching target was Hagenholx 491, a very rare beast indeed.
 It is the oldest cache in Switzerland and one of only a few left in Europe that were placed in March 2001.
-From where we parked it was most of a kilometer of trekking through a fairly pretty little forest, but rather noisy because of its proximity to Zürich Airport.
-Still, it was a welcome leg stretch and a good opportunity to take advantage of the solitude for us chaps.
+From where we parked it was most of a kilometre of trekking through a fairly pretty little forest, but rather noisy because of its proximity to Zürich Airport.
+Still, it was a welcome leg stretch and a good opportunity to check the football scores for us chaps.

 After this we thought we were home and dry until the bus drivers needed to make an unscheduled stop at a garage to top up with the “blue stuff” that has to be put in the fuel tank to keep it below European emissions targets.

 And then began the worst part of the trip, for me.
 Just as we were missing the 1:22 train all the train times disappeared from the information board, and we were left with no idea what was going on.
-There was supposed to have been another train at 3:42am, but that time came and went.
-Eventually at about 4am we found out that there was a broken rail in one of the tunnels which needed to be fixed and, basically, no one was going anywhere until they’d done it.
-Eventually they’d done it at 5am.
+There was supposed to have been another train at 3:42 am, but that time came and went.
+Eventually at about 4 am we found out that there was a broken rail in one of the tunnels which needed to be fixed and, basically, no one was going anywhere until they’d done it.
+Eventually, they’d done it at 5 am.
 So at this time Ami and me had already been out of bed for 23 hours and we were still in France.
 In fact it had taken as long to get to here as it took us to get all the way down.
-Boooo !
-And Hisssss !
+Boooo!
+And Hiss!